404Setup/ModPublish/README.md

 - Fully GUI-based operation
 - Quick saving of last operation records (dependencies, changelog)
-- One click publishing of mods to Modrinth and CurseForge
+- One click publishing of mods to Modrinth, CurseForge and Github

 ### Unsupported Features